tscholze/dotnet-iot-homebear-rainbow/README.md

 - [x] BMP280 pressure sensor

 **Keep in mind**
-* All features have room for huge improvments.
+* All features have room for improvements.
 * All values could be wrong.
 Please report mismatches meassurements.

 **Information**